AntonioDOrazio/dlai-texture-synthesis/README.md

 # dlai-texture-synthesis
-Final project for the course of Deep Learning and Applied Artificial Intelligence at Sapienza University
+Project for the course of Deep Learning and Applied Artificial Intelligence at Sapienza University